Six Warning Signs of Emotional Elder Abuse

 Changes in Sleep and Diet

-If a nursing home resident feels threatened, he or she might change his or her routine with sleeping or eating.
+If a nursing home resident feels threatened, he or she might change his or her routine.
 Sometimes this is a call for help – a real warning sign that something is not quite right inside of the nursing home facility.

 Less Engagement Beyond the Walls